friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/uniformsAndCs.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

-Uniforms in Unity are set via a custom C# file.
-It is essential to add them to the shader as they are responsible for:
+Uniforms in Unity are set via a custom C#-file.
+It is essential to add them to a scene as they are responsible for:

 - Setting the ray origin/camera position: As the ray origin is defined as a [Global Variable](globalVariables.md), it has to be initialised.
 Unity ShaderGraph does not take initialisations outside of hlsl-functions into account.
-Therefore, to initialise it, the ray origin is defined via a uniform. **This potentially leads to shaders which do not show the desired output.
+Therefore, to initialise it, the ray origin is defined via a uniform. **This potentially leads to shaders which do not show the desired output upon their first compilation.
 See [Bug: Empty Shader](#bug-empty-shader) to learn more about this.**
 - Setting the global variable **_raymarchStoppingCriterium** for the reason mentioned above.
 This variable defines the stopping criterium after which the raymarching of the [Water Shader](water/waterSurface.md) or the [SDF Raymarching](sdfs/raymarching.md) is terminated.
 - Providing the mouse position to the [Mouse-Based Camera Rotation](camera/mouseBasedMovement.md).
 This is necessary since Unity's hlsl support has no built-in mouse variable.
-- Enabling translations through the scene using WASDQE.
+- Enabling translations through the scene using **WASDQE**.

-The C# file is connected to the prefab *ShaderUniformControl*.
+The C#-file is connected to the prefab *ShaderUniformControl*.
+Once the prefab has been added to a scene, the uniforms are set during runtime.
 Read about how to include the prefab in a scene in [Overview](../unity.md).

 ---